seekerofsai/terraform-azurerm-avm-ptn-ai-reference-implementation/README.md

 ### <a name="input_aisearch_partition_count"></a> [aisearch\_partition\_count](#input\_aisearch\_partition\_count)

-Description: Partitions allow for scaling of document count as well as faster indexing by sharding your index over multiple search units.
+Description: Number of Paritions.
+Partitions allow for scaling of document count as well as faster indexing by sharding your index over multiple search units.

 Type: `number`